Breaking the Dimensional Barrier: Dynamic Portfolio Choice with Parameter Uncertainty via Pontryagin Projection: Dynamic Portfolio Choice in Estimated Diffusion Markets with Latent Parameter Uncertainty

 For the portfolio Hamiltonian \eqref{eq:ctrl-hamiltonian}, $\partial_\pi\mathcal{H}_\theta^{\mathrm{ctrl}}$ is affine in $\pi$.
 This motivates defining the $\theta$-conditional ``projection inputs''

 and their $q$-aggregated counterparts

 These objects summarize how the latent parameter affects the first-order stationarity condition through the $\theta$-conditional sensitivities.

 \begin{theorem}[$q$-aggregated first-order condition under latent $\theta$ (deployable $\theta$-blind stationarity)] Consider the fixed-$q$ ex--ante objective \eqref{eq:ex-ante-objective} over the $\theta$-blind Markov feedback class $\mathcal{A}^{\mathrm{fb}}$.
-Assume standard smoothness/integrability conditions ensuring validity of first variations within $\mathcal{A}^{\mathrm{fb}}$ and existence of the associated $\theta$-conditional Pontryagin objects.
+Assume Assumption~\ref{ass:bsde-regime} holds (in particular, the first-variation identity \eqref{eq:var-identity-fixed-theta} is valid within $\mathcal{A}^{\mathrm{fb}}$ and the associated $\theta$-conditional Pontryagin/BSDE objects exist).
 If $\pi^{\star,\mathrm{blind}}$ is a locally optimal interior policy in $\mathcal{A}^{\mathrm{fb}}$, then \eqref{eq:agg-foc-process} holds.
 Moreover, in the portfolio setting \eqref{eq:ctrl-hamiltonian}, the aggregated stationarity is equivalent to the statewise linear system

-(where $A_t,G_t$ are defined by \eqref{eq:AG-aggregated-def-sec2} using the $\theta$-conditional Pontryagin objects generated by $\pi^{\star,\mathrm{blind}}$).
+(where $A_t,g_t$ are defined by \eqref{eq:AG-aggregated-def-sec2} using the $\theta$-conditional Pontryagin objects generated by $\pi^{\star,\mathrm{blind}}$).
 Whenever $A_t(t,x,y)$ is invertible on the working domain, \eqref{eq:q-agg-linear-system-theta-blind} is equivalently expressed as the projected feedback rule

 \end{theorem}